Menindee

 Where to stay

 There are a number of accommodation options in Menindee.
 Camp by the river at Nelia Gaari Station, a 20,000-acre working sheep station where visitors can enjoy fishing, bird watching and a nine-hole bush golf course.
-Get a taste of the pastoral history of Kinchega National Park by staying overnight a Kinchega Shearer’s Quarters.
+Get a taste of the pastoral history of Kinchega National Park by staying overnight at Kinchega Shearer’s Quarters.
 Book in to a room at the historic Maiden’s Hotel.
-Or set up among nature at one of the campgrounds, such as Emu Lake, Cawndilla or Darling River
+Or set up among nature at one of the campgrounds, such as Emu Lake, Cawndilla or Darling River.

 Sunset Strip, Lake Menindee